Normal urine color ranges from pale yellow to deep amber — the result of a pigment called urochrome and how diluted or concentrated the urine is.

 - Strenuous exercise.
 Distance runners are most at risk, but anyone who exercises vigorously can have urinary bleeding.

-You're likely to start by seeing your family doctor or primary care provider.
-In some cases, you might be referred immediately to a doctor who specializes in urinary tract disorders (urologist).
+You'll likely start by seeing your primary care provider.
+In some cases, you might be referred to a doctor who specializes in urinary tract disorders (urologist).

 What you can do

-- Be aware of any pre-appointment restrictions.
-At the time you make the appointment, be sure to ask if there's anything you need to do in advance to prepare for common diagnostic tests.
+When you make the appointment, ask if there's anything you need to do in advance to prepare for common diagnostic tests.
+Make a list of:

 What to expect from your doctor